CJR-UnB/nestjs-prisma-super-crud/README.md

   select: { email: true, name: true, password: false }, });
 ```
-After that, create your injectable Service class that should extend the Crud superclass as follows:
+After that, create your injectable Service class that should extend the superclass as follows:
 ```typescript
 import { Injectable } from '@nestjs/common';
 import { Crud, CrudOptions, RejectOptions } from '@cjr-unb/super-crud';